 You can recognize it by their yellow foot and ridges underneath the cap and along the stem.
 Cap colors can range from yellow to brown.

-Edible: It’s quite a small mushroom but packs a lot of flavor.
+Edible: It’s quite a small mushroom but packs a lot of flavors.

 Bonus: Fairy ring Mushrooms (Marasmius oreades)

-Fairy Ring Mushrooms can be fond growing almost year long during warmer temperatures.
+Fairy Ring Mushrooms can be found growing almost all year long during warmer temperatures.

-Sometimes by themselves but often found in fairy rings on your back yard.
+Sometimes by themselves but often forming fairy rings in your backyard.

 Marasmius oreades is a saprophyte which means it decomposes dead matter and brings nutrients into your soil.

-You should be warned: Since this mushroom often grow on your lawns, it can easily be contaminated by pesticides, lawnmower gas residue, and animal feces.
+You should be warned: Since this mushroom often grows right on your lawn, it can easily be contaminated by pesticides, lawnmower gas residue, and animal feces.

 Fairy rings often recur every year and get larger which can be a pain for anyone wanting a perfect lawn.
 For others, they are a cherished source of inspiration and beauty that brings nutrients into the soil.